NASA, SpaceX set to launch space station's next crew to orbit

 The three rookies will become the 599th, 600th and 601st humans in space, according to SpaceX.

-Both Chari and Barron were also among the first group of 18 astronauts selected last year for NASA's upcoming Artemis missions, aimed at returning humans to the moon later this decade, more than a half century after the Apollo lunar program ended.
+Both Chari and Barron were also among the first group of 18 astronauts selected last year for NASA's upcoming Artemis missions to the moon.

-Stich said spaceflight experience in low-Earth orbit and aboard the space station "is a great training ground for those kind of skills that we'll need for return to the moon on Artemis."
+Spaceflight experience in low-Earth orbit and aboard the space station "is a great training ground for those kind of skills that we'll need for return to the moon on Artemis," NASA commercial crew manager Steve Stich told reporters during a preflight briefing late on Tuesday.

 Marshburn, a physician and former NASA flight surgeon, is the most experienced astronaut of the crew, having logged two previous spaceflights and four spacewalks.
 He was part of a 13-member team that helped assemble the space station in 2009 and returned to the orbiting outpost in a 2012-2013 mission.